Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer.md

 ### Mapping the custom domain after the installation

-Please follow the below steps to update the Custom domain after the installation
+Please follow the below steps to update the custom domain after the installation

-1. Add Custom domain to Bold Reports Enterprise Reporting edition on IIS as shown in the image below.
+1. Add custom domain to Bold Reports Enterprise Reporting edition on IIS as shown in the image below.
 ![IIS Binding](/static/assets/on-premise/images/getting-started/add-binding.png)

-2. Navigate to sites page in tenant management application **`{your-current-domain}/ums/sites`** and Click on deployed site and go to settings page.
+2. Navigate to sites page in tenant management application **`{your-current-domain}/ums/sites`** and click on deployed site and go to settings page.
    ![Site listing page](/static/assets/on-premise/images/getting-started/site-listing-page.png)
    ![Site Setting page](/static/assets/on-premise/images/getting-started/site-setting-page.png)

-3. And update the new Custom domain information in Site URL as shown below and save the settings,
+3. Update the new custom domain information in site URL as shown below and save the settings,
    ![Site Setting Site URL](/static/assets/on-premise/images/getting-started/site-setting-site-url.png)

 4. Repeat the step 2 to 3 for all deployed sites.

-5. Navigate to the site settings page of the UMS application and update the new Custom domain information as shown in image below.
+5. Navigate to the site settings page of the UMS application and update the new custom domain information as shown in image below.
 ![UMS Site Setting](/static/assets/on-premise/images/getting-started/ums-site-settings.png)

 6. Now, you can access sites using newly mapped domain.